Elthiero/Elthiero/README.md

-# 👋 Hello, I'm Ahourdet Donambi Thierry
+# 👋 Hello, I'm Donambi Thierry

 🎓 Current **Master’s student in Big Data Analytics** with hands-on experience in **network operations, data analysis, and cloud solutions**.
 Passionate about leveraging **data-driven insights** and **secure IT infrastructures** to solve real-world challenges.